digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

     - if keeping the original loom, create 1-2 (as needed) adapters with a [2 way quick connector](#plug) on one end, and the spade connectors for your speakers on the other
     - if modifying the loom, cut and crimp or solder the spade connectors for your speakers onto the loom noting that the wire in the loom with a black line in it is *always* negative
 1. Connect your speaker(s) to the wiring harness and reinstall into the body

-    > NOTE: now is a good time to test that the speakers are connected correctly by turning on the radio
+    > now is a good time to test that the speakers are connected correctly by turning on the radio {: .block-note}

 1. reinstall the cloth trim for the side of the car you are working on, and reinstall all plastic clips and screws.
 1. reinstall the C-Pillar trim and the outer cushioning for the rear seats, remembering to screw in the trim itself
 1. done

 ### Rear Speakers - Ute

-> NOTE: lack of images in this section due to project only involving Sedan
+> lack of images in this section due to project only involving Sedan {: .block-note}

-> NOTE: Ute rear speakers were optional, but should have the same 5x7" speakers as the Sedans.
+> Ute rear speakers were optional, but should have the same 5x7" speakers as the Sedans.
 Ensure this is correct *BEFORE* performing these steps
+{: .block-note}

 1. use a trim removal tool or a small flat head screwdriver to remove the speaker cover(s) on the rear panel
 1. remove the 4 screws holding the speaker into place and unplug the speaker(s) from the wiring loom